mauriziofonte/arkhive/README.md

-# ⚖️ Arkhive - Secure, Automated Backup & Disaster Recovery
+# ⚖️ ArkHive - Secure, Automated Backup & Disaster Recovery

 **"Your Data's Ark in the Storm."**

-Arkhive is a disaster recovery and backup tool built with [Laravel Zero](https://laravel-zero.com/).
-Designed to streamline and optionally encrypt backups, Arkhive helps ensure that critical data is safely stored offsite, and can be quickly restored in the event of data loss.
+ArkHive is a disaster recovery and backup tool built with [Laravel Zero](https://laravel-zero.com/).
+Designed to streamline and optionally encrypt backups, ArkHive helps ensure that critical data is safely stored offsite, and can be quickly restored in the event of data loss.

 - - -